4.9 Star Rating All-American Pest Control Reviews 1193 Reviews

 roof rat illustration

-Roof rats generally enter into homes or businesses because they offer them easy access to the three things they need for survival-food, water, and shelter.
-Roof rats can enter your home or business during any time of the year, but do so more in the fall, when the weather cools and they are looking for a safe space to overwinter inside of.
+Roof rats generally enter homes or businesses because these places offer them easy access to the three things they need for survival: food, water, and shelter.
+Roof rats can enter your home or business at any time of the year, but are more likely to do so in the fall, when the weather cools, food becomes harder to find outside, and they need a safe space to overwinter.

 We're Ready To Help